 As I mentioned above, I attended a church where there were many brothers like me.
 So not all churches prohibit Freemason members.
 There are so many good things that Freemasons did, these churches respect that.

-In fact, there is no conflict between Christianity and Freemasonry, and they even complement each other with morality, charity, tolerance, brotherhood, and truth.
+In fact, there is no conflict between Christianity and Freemasonry (or a Catholic and Freemason), and they even complement each other with morality, charity, tolerance, brotherhood, and truth.
 It helps me improve myself every day by applying them in my daily life.
 That is “Freemasonry makes good men better.”